amphp/parallel/README.md

 The callable receives a single argument – an instance of `Channel` that can be used to send data between the parent and child processes or threads.
 Any serializable data can be sent across this channel.
 The `Context` object, which extends the `Channel` interface, is the other end of the communication channel.

-Contexts are created using a `ContextFactory`. `DefaultContextFactory` will use the best available method of creating context, creating a thread if [`ext-parallel`](https://github.com/krakjoe/parallel) is installed or otherwise using a child process. `ParallelContextFactory` (requires a ZTS build of PHP and `ext-parallel` to create threads) and `ProcessContextFactory` are also provided should you wish to create a specific context type.
+Contexts are created using a `ContextFactory`. `DefaultContextFactory` will use the best available method of creating context, creating a thread if [`ext-parallel`](https://github.com/krakjoe/parallel) is installed or otherwise using a child process. `ThreadContextFactory` (requires a ZTS build of PHP 8.2+ and `ext-parallel` to create threads) and `ProcessContextFactory` are also provided should you wish to create a specific context type.

 In the example below, a child process or thread is used to call a blocking function (`file_get_contents()` is only an example of a blocking function, use [`http-client`](https://amphp.org/http-client) for non-blocking HTTP requests).
 The result of that function is then sent back to the parent using the `Channel` object.